7-Step Strategy Framework That Actually Works

 - Finding: 18% of customers drive 72% of profit.

-Insight: We should design service, pricing, and stock availability around this core group. - Finding: Online orders are up but fulfilment errors are rising.
+Insight: Service, pricing, and stock availability should be designed around that core group. - Finding: Online orders are rising, but fulfilment errors are too.

-Insights are the gold that informs your choices.
-They bridge the gap between "interesting" and "useful."
+Insights are what bridge the gap between interesting data and useful decisions.

 Step 5: Craft a Story People Can Back

-A strategy that lives only in your head will never be executed.
-Your job is to turn the insights into a clear, credible narrative that others can follow.
+A strategy that only lives in leadership's head will never get executed.
+Your job is to turn the logic into a clear, credible narrative.

 Step 6: Drive Real Decisions

-Too many "strategy days" end with vague enthusiasm and no commitments.
+Too many strategy sessions end with energy but no commitments.
 A serious strategy process must force decisions.

 - Putting 2–3 options side by side.

-- Showing trade-offs clearly — investment vs impact vs risk.
+- Showing trade-offs clearly — investment, impact, and risk.

-- Recommending one path based on your analysis and insights.
+- Recommending one path based on evidence, not opinion.

-When stakeholders can see the logic, they're far more likely to back the recommendation and support the execution.
+When people can see the logic, they are more likely to back the decision and support execution.

 Step 7: Turn Strategy Into Bold Action

-A strategy is only as good as the behaviour it changes.
+A strategy is only valuable if it changes behaviour.

-Translate your chosen path into a simple execution roadmap:
+That means translating the chosen path into an execution roadmap:

 - Define 3–5 strategic moves, not 40 scattered projects.